-- (4) The shares attributable to the Family Trust and co-trustees consist of the 314,033,148 shares of our common stock held directly by VHC. - (5) Each of our directors or executive officers disclaims beneficial ownership of any shares of our common stock, except to the extent he or she has a pecuniary interest in such shares, if any. - (6) A family partnership of which Mr. McIlroy is a general partner holds 26,500 of these shares in a margin account at a brokerage firm. - (7) Stock ownership information for Mr. O'Brien and Mr. Watson is as of January 20, 2017 and May 26, 2016, respectively, the last day on which they served as one of our executive officers.
+- (4) The shares attributable to the Family Trust and co-trustees consist of the 314,033,148 shares of our common stock held directly by VHC. - (5) Each of our directors or executive officers disclaims beneficial ownership of any shares of our common stock, except to the extent he or she has a pecuniary interest in such shares, if any.

+(6) A family partnership of which Mr. McIlroy is a general partner holds 28,500 of these shares in a margin account at a brokerage firm.

+(7) Stock ownership information for Mr. O'Brien is as of January 20, 2017, the last day on which he served as one of our executive officers.